 Almost everyone uses mobile phones these days, so what is the point of a landline?
 If you prefer to eschew the legacy phone, Virgin Media offers fibre broadband for households that don't require a landline.

 Openreach packages, meanwhile, require you to sign up for phone line rental, unless you're able to get the very top speeds via an FTTP (Fibre to the Premises) package as this technology doesn’t rely on the old BT telephone network.
 Coverage for FTTP is currently limited, however, so this might not be available to you.

-Alternatively, you might consider a 4G broadband provider.
-Both EE and Three offer 4G for home broadband, though only Three provides unlimited data packages.
+Alternatively, you might consider a 4G or 5G broadband provider.
+Both EE and Three offer mobile broadband packages for home use, though only Three provides unlimited data packages.
 However, this might be too slow for your requirements.